MCVSD Summer Academies for All Ages! Apply Today!

 8:30-10:30 AM

 Or 11:30-1:30 PM | TF | This hands-on summer program is designed for students in grades 8-10 who want to gain essential automotive knowledge and skills to handle common roadside emergencies.
-Whether you’re a future driver or just want to be prepared, this course covers the basics of vehicle maintenance, safety, and troubleshooting in real-world situations.
+Whether youâre a future driver or just want to be prepared, this course covers the basics of vehicle maintenance, safety, and troubleshooting in real-world situations.
 Students

 will learn how to: | $350 |

-| Intro to Political Science | 10th-12th | July 6-July 31 | BTHS | The course would be an Introduction to Political Science course which touches on a series of core concepts in political science such as modern political thought, (Hobbes, Locke, Rousseau, etc) comparative government, International relations, forms of government, along with the role of interest groups, civil disobedience, and overall political behavior of citizens and world actors alike.
+| Intro to Political Science | 10th-12th | July 6-July 31 Tues, Wed, Thurs. | BTHS | The course would be an Introduction to Political Science course which touches on a series of core concepts in political science such as modern political thought, (Hobbes, Locke, Rousseau, etc) comparative government, International relations, forms of government, along with the role of interest groups, civil disobedience, and overall political behavior of citizens and world actors alike.
 Students in this course will be required to analyze political ideas, theories, ideologies, systems, and policies in order to focus on and investigate political problems on a national and global level as well as define central concepts related to the study of political science.
 The course would be modeled off of my experience with Monmouth University and supply readings and materials essential to any student entering the humanities at the undergrad level. | $550 |

-| Eco Engineering | 8th-10th | July 6-9 9-12 PM | TF | This summer
+| Eco Engineering | 8th-10th | July 6-9 9-12 PM | TF | nical engineering while developing problem-solving and critical-thinking skills.
+Get ready to think like an engineer and bring mechanical concepts to life! | $400 |

 | The Witches Are Coming - Feminism in Literature and Media | 11th- 12th | July 27-31 9-12PM | HTHS | What if the hero is actually the villain?
 The Witches Are Coming- Feminism in Literature & Media will explore how contemporary authors are reimagining classic literature through a feminist lens.
 We'll analyze Arthur Miller's The Crucible alongside Kimberly Belflower's incredible play John Proctor is the Villain to anchor our work.
 We will also look at stories that reimagine other classics: stories like Pride by Ibi Zoboi, Legend born by Tracy Deonn, Enter the Body by Joy McCullough, and more.
 Through discussion, creative projects, and media analysis-from Taylor Swift's literary references to contemporary film and TV-students will develop the tools to identify whose stories get told, whose get erased, how to recognize intersectional feminism, and how to challenge narratives that have centered male perspectives for most of history.
 By week's end, students will present their own feminist analysis of a piece of media, showcasing their ability to read between the lines and ask: whose story is this, really?